Mesoscopic Bayesian Inference by Solvable Models: Bayesian Inference with Linear Models

 Here, \(\hat{a}(\tau_1) = a_0 + \sqrt{\frac{\sigma^2_0}{N\bar{x^2}}}\tau_1\) and \(\hat{b}(\tau_2) = b_0 + \sqrt{\frac{\sigma^2_0}{N}}\tau_2\).
 Hence, the posterior distribution is determined solely by the two stochastic variables \(\tau_1\) and \(\tau_2\).
 Moreover, since Equation (\ref{posteriormeso}) enables independent calculations for \(a\) and \(b\), the distribution of model parameters \(a,b\) given the model, denoted as \(p_\mathrm{m}(a),p_\mathrm{m}(b)\), can be expressed as

-This shows that the posterior distribution can be represented in terms of mesoscopic variables, providing a theoretical framework for understanding the distribution of model parameters \(a\) and \(b\) based on observed data and assumed noise characteristics.
+This shows that the posterior distribution can be represented in terms of mesoscopic variables, providing a theoretical framework to understand the distribution of model parameters \(a\) and \(b\) on the basis of observed data and assumed noise characteristics.

-Here, we reformulates the Bayesian free energy using mesoscopic variables.
+Here, we reformulate the Bayesian free energy using mesoscopic variables.
 From Equation (\ref{FreeEstrict}), the Bayesian free energy can be rewritten as

+Note that in the limit of large \(N\), the negative logarithmic terms in the second and third lines of Equation (\ref{Freemeso}) converge to \(-\ln 2\).
+Therefore, the effect of stochastic fluctuations is effectively captured solely by the term \(\upsilon\).

 Thus, the Bayesian free energy is determined by three stochastic variables \(\upsilon, \tau_1, \tau_2\), and can be expressed as \(F(Y) = F(\upsilon, \tau_1, \tau_2)\).
 The probability distribution of the Bayesian free energy is